 The Chamber's program of work would not be accomplished without the many resources provided by our numerous member volunteers.
 Giving of time, talents and sometimes even finances, men and women from throughout the region are making a positive difference in Central Virginia's business climate through their volunteer efforts.
 And there's always room for more!

 Why volunteer?
 Well, in addition to the fact that it's good for the community, it's also good for you!
 Volunteers make contacts with like-minded business professionals, gain valuable leadership experiences and receive increased visibility for themselves and their organizations.
-Take a look at the opportunities below and find out how you can get plugged in, today!
+Take a look at the opportunities below and find out how you can get plugged in or complete form, today!

 - Air Service Development Committee